Rahul555-droid/github-repo-user-stories/README.md

 - **GitHub Developer Account** for OAuth credentials

 ### **Environment Variables**
-Create a `.env` file with the following variables:
+Create a `.env` file on the backend with the following variables:
 ```env
 GITHUB_CLIENT_ID=<your_github_client_id>
 GITHUB_CLIENT_SECRET=<your_github_client_secret>